instana/envcheck/cmd/envcheckctl/README.md

 serverVersion
  - v1.23.14-eks-ffeb93d

-# Number of restarts that have taken place for agents
-agentRestarts
+Top 10 agents ordered by number of restarts.
+This is useful for diagnosing whether any agents in the cluster are experiencing frequent restarts. agentRestarts
 - "instana-agent-4j8zq"=5
 - "instana-agent-jt84d"=5